pedr0ni/Dictbase/README.md

 }
 ```

 2. In the super constructor you can define your properties for the model, by example the timestamps can be changed to false if you don't want to store timestamp changes in your table
-_More properties comming up to next updates :)_
 ```c#
 // User.cs
 ...